khng300/get-image-glsl/README.md

 ## Windows

-Only GLFW build is supported, on Linux host.
+Only GLFW build is supported, build is done via cygwin with mingw32.
 Use this script:

 ```
 cd build
 ./build-x86_64-w64-mingw32
 ```

+This script should also be able to cross-build for Windows from a Linux host with mingw32.

 # Developer notes